airyhq/airy/docs/docs/getting-started/deployment/production.md

 and reloading the appropriate Airy Components based on the provided configuration.
 The controller is a deployment named `airy-controller`.

-For detailed information about the configuration options refer to the [Configuration Section].(configuration.md)

 After the [required services](#requirements) are deployed, you're ready to start the `Airy Components` inside a Kubernetes cluster.